AlfieRider/mixitup-creature-hunt/README.md

 # Creature Hunt & Creature Manager
 This repository includes a two-part tool for running a "Hunt for Creatures"-style Twitch channel point redeem.
-Inside are two executable files: CreatureHunt.py, which will be linked to the redeem in MixItUp (further detail provided later), and CreatureManager.py, a friendly GUI to ensure that managing the creature pool is as accessible as possible.
+Inside are two executable files: CreatureHunt.py, which will be linked to the redeem in MixItUp, and CreatureManager.py, a friendly GUI to ensure that managing the creature pool is as accessible as possible.

 ## Files
 Provided below is a table which describes each file in this repository, and breadth on how to use it.